cwarden45/DTC_Scripts/23andMe/1000_Genomes/README.md

 More specifically, these are some hypothesis where I don't think the 23andMe assignments were 100% precise:

-1) I think my Scandinavian assignment (11%) should really be non-specific European
+**1)** I think my Scandinavian assignment (11%) should really be non-specific European.

 I believe 23andMe already provides some evidence to match this expectation:

 a) **That prediction goes away if I shift from 50% confidence (the default) to 90% confidence**
 b) The "Recall" for this population is also lower than some other people in the [ancestry documentation](https://www.23andme.com/ancestry-composition-guide/) on the 23andMe website

+**So, I think increasing the confidence threshold increased the accuracy of the results, and may support my hypothesis that I don't actually have Scandinavian ancestry.**

-2) I am predicted to have 2.5% African (Sub-Saharan African, according to 23andMe).
+**2)** I am predicted to have 2.5% African (Sub-Saharan African, according to 23andMe).
 While this might be correct, I wonder if there might be some Northern African / Southern European that might be mixed in there.
 For example, I expect to see some Spanish and Italian ancestry that isn't showing up.

 While this was a main goal of trying to check the more specific 1000 Genomes frequencies, I can't quite show this with that information.